 RIDING IN CARS WITH BOYS – Released in 2001 the story follows a struggling teenage mother who suffers a failed marriage all whilst trying to achieve her dream of becoming a writer.

 WONDER WOMAN – Jenkins has only recently jumped up on the grossing list with the success of Wonder Woman and even with the sexist backlash from many, many, MANY male critics, this film really took a step in the right direction for female filmmakers everywhere.
 And also for female representation on film.
 If you haven’t yet, it is really worth supporting this film by seeing it.

 SLEEPLESS IN SEATTLE – One of the all time classic romantic comedies staring Tom Hanks and Meg Ryan.
 It’s all about finding love and that’s all you need to know.
 Must admit I haven’t seen this one yet but it’s on Australian Netflix at the moment so that makes it a fairly easy one to start off the month.

 JULIE & JULIA – A cute bio film about famous cook Julia Child and blogger Julie Powell’s attempt to cook all the recipes in Child’s first book.
 Heart-warming and will definitely make you hungry.
 Snacks mandatory.

 Other works include: Lucky Numbers, You’ve Got Mail, Bewitched

 2. Betty Thomas

 JOHN TUCKER MUST DIE – Whilst I will admit not one of my favourite films, it is a bit of a bitchy teen flick if you’re looking for something brainless to watch on a Friday night.
-The overly stereotyped characters makes it lose a bit of relatability for me, but hey I know quite a few people who enjoyed it and it is a bit of fun if you are having a sleepover.
+The overly stereotyped characters makes it loose a bit of relatability for me, but hey I know quite a few people who enjoyed it and it is a bit of fun if you are having a sleepover.